 Every winter since 1973, men and dogs face what has become known as “The Last Great Race,” the Iditarod, pronouced “Hi-dit-a-rod” from an Athabaskan Indian word meaning “a distant place.”

-Not only does the race live up to it’s name, as it is run on one of two desolate 1,000 plus mile trails between Anchorage and Nome, Alaska, the race crosses frozen rivers, barren tundra, treacherous paths and steep climbs while braving what is, at times, the meanest weather on earth.
+Not only does the race live up to it’s name, as it is run on one of two desolate 1,000 plus mile trails between Anchorage and Nome, the race crosses frozen rivers, barren tundra, treacherous paths and steep climbs while braving the meanest weather on earth.
 Temperatures during the day are considered mild at 0 degrees, averaging 20 below at night, sometimes dropping to -40 or -50 below.
-Plenty of rain, snow and freezing winds are expected this year.
 Weather can be harsh and bitterly cold, yet the dogs seem to love it.
 Stay informed of the weather along this year’s trail here.

 Although several breeds of dogs run the race, the most common is the Alaskan Husky, a mixed-breed with Siberian Husky stock, born and bred for their stamina against cold and their love of running.
 Each sled is pulled by a highly trained team of 12 to 16 canine athletes, with 4 to 6 of the team being specialists – dogs who are particularly strong under certain conditions.
 Two lead dogs head up the pack while the “ballast” members of the team are the wheel dogs at the very rear of the pack.

 To develop a performance team requires a long-term commitment of both human and dog.
 Training begins at puppyhood and becomes the dog’s life.
 The Discovery Channel interviewed Chas.
 St. George, director of public relations for the Iditarod Trail Sled Dog Race, who describes the importance of socialization among the dogs and provides a great description of what it’s like to be a dog sled athlete, here.